 YouTube is not messing around.

-It has over a 1 billion users and people are watching 50% more video on the platform year over year.
+The social media giant has over a 1 billion users and people are watching 50% more video on the platform year over year.

 For marketers and small business owners, this represents a huge opportunity to get in front of a target audience.